 Written and originally recorded (as “Brandy”) by Scott English (US #91/UK #12 1971).

-From the wiki: “Under the title ‘Brandy’, the selection’s original title, the song charted in 1971 for Scott English, one of its co-composers, whose version of it reached #12 in the UK Singles Charts.
-It was also released in the United States, but was not successful.
+From the wiki: “Under the title ‘Brandy’, the selection’s original title, the song charted in 1971 for Scott English, one of its co-writers (along with Richard Kerr, who would go on to later write ‘Somewhere in the Night‘ and ‘I’ll Never Love This Way Again‘), whose version of it reached #12 in the UK Singles Charts.
+It was also released in the United States, but barely made the Billboard Hot 100.

-“The suggestion that Scott English wrote the song about a favorite dog is apparently an urban legend.
+“The suggestion that the song is about a favorite dog is apparently an urban legend.
 English has said that a reporter called him early one morning asking who ‘Brandy’ was, and an irritated English made up the ‘dog’ story to get the reporter off his back.

-“In 1972, Bunny Walters recorded ‘Brandy’ and had a hit with it in New Zealand.
+“In 1972, New Zealand singer Bunny Walters recorded ‘Brandy’ and had a Top-5 hit with it in his homeland.

 Bunny Walters, “Brandy” (NZ, 1972):